ErpNetDocs/tech/concepts/documents/index.md

 Document types, Document routes, Form views, etc.

-### The Most Important Attributes
+### The most important attributes

 All documents derive from a base entity type called **Document** and share similar attributes.

 This is a non-extensive list of the more important attributes:

-- **Enterprise Company** - the company that created the document.
+- **Enterprise company** - the company that created the document.

-- **Company Location** - the company location where the document was created.
+- **Company location** - the company location where the document was created.

-- **Document Date** - the date the document was constituted.
+- **Document date** - the date the document was constituted.
 If it was created electronically, then this is the system date of creation.
 When it is created outside the system and entered post-factum, the attribute contains the date of actual creation.

-- **Document Type** - a user-defined document type for classification of the documents.
+- **Document type** - a user-defined document type for classification of the documents.
 Also defines print-out forms, document flow and other rules.

-- **Document Number** - a unique number within the sequence, defined in Document Type.
+- **Document number** - a unique number within the sequence, defined in Document type.
 Usually created by the system, but can also be set up to accept manual entry or import from external sources.

 - **State** - each document in the system has a current state at any given moment.
 It affects how the document influences the system and whether it is updateable.

-- **Currency Directory** - the primary directory for currency rates which will be used for currency conversions throughout the document.
+- **Currency directory** - the primary directory for currency rates which will be used for currency conversions throughout the document.

 ### Further reading: